apache/airflow/docs/apache-airflow/best-practices.rst

 * Make your Dag generate simpler structure.
 Every task dependency adds additional processing overhead for scheduling and execution.
 The Dag that has simple linear structure ``A -> B -> C`` will experience less delays in task scheduling than Dag that has a deeply nested tree structure with exponentially growing number of depending tasks for example.
-If you can make your DAGs more linear - where at single point in execution there are as few potential candidates to run among the tasks, this will likely improve overall scheduling performance.
+If you can make your Dags more linear - where at single point in execution there are as few potential candidates to run among the tasks, this will likely improve overall scheduling performance.

-* Make smaller number of DAGs per file.
-While Airflow 2 is optimized for the case of having multiple DAGs in one file, there are some parts of the system that make it sometimes less performant, or introduce more delays than having those DAGs split among many files.
+* Make smaller number of Dags per file.
+While Airflow 2 is optimized for the case of having multiple Dags in one file, there are some parts of the system that make it sometimes less performant, or introduce more delays than having those Dags split among many files.
 Just the fact that one file can only be parsed by one FileProcessor, makes it less scalable for example.
-If you have many DAGs generated from one file, consider splitting them if you observe it takes a long time to reflect changes in your Dag files in the UI of Airflow.
+If you have many Dags generated from one file, consider splitting them if you observe it takes a long time to reflect changes in your Dag files in the UI of Airflow.

 * Write efficient Python code.
-A balance must be struck between fewer DAGs per file, as stated above, and writing less code overall.
-Creating the Python files that describe DAGs should follow best programming practices and not be treated like configurations.
-If your DAGs share similar code you should not copy them over and over again to a large number of nearly identical source files, as this will cause a number of unnecessary repeated imports of the same resources.
-Rather, you should aim to minimize repeated code across all of your DAGs so that the application can run efficiently and can be easily debugged.
-See :ref:`best_practices/dynamic_dag_generation` on how to create multiple DAGs with similar code.
+A balance must be struck between fewer Dags per file, as stated above, and writing less code overall.
+Creating the Python files that describe Dags should follow best programming practices and not be treated like configurations.
+If your Dags share similar code you should not copy them over and over again to a large number of nearly identical source files, as this will cause a number of unnecessary repeated imports of the same resources.
+Rather, you should aim to minimize repeated code across all of your Dags so that the application can run efficiently and can be easily debugged.
+See :ref:`best_practices/dynamic_dag_generation` on how to create multiple Dags with similar code.

 Testing a Dag
 ^^^^^^^^^^^^^

-Airflow users should treat DAGs as production level code, and DAGs should have various associated tests to ensure that they produce expected results.
+Airflow users should treat Dags as production level code, and Dags should have various associated tests to ensure that they produce expected results.
 You can write a wide variety of tests for a Dag.
 Let's take a look at some of them.